apache/mynewt-site/docs/os/get_started/project_create.md

 ### Test the project's packages

 You have already built your first basic project.
 You can ask Newt to execute the unit tests in a package.
-For example, to test the shell package in the `apache-mynewt-core` repo, call newt as shown below.
+For example, to test the `libs/os` package in the `apache-mynewt-core` repo, call newt as shown below.

 ```
-$ newt test @apache-mynewt-core/libs/shell
+$ newt test @apache-mynewt-core/libs/os
-Testing package @apache-mynewt-core/libs/shell
+Testing package @apache-mynewt-core/libs/os
-Compiling os.c
-Compiling os_callout.c
-Compiling os_eventq.c
+Compiling hal_bsp.c
-Compiling os_heap.c
+Compiling os_bsp.c
-Compiling os_mbuf.c
+Compiling sbrk.c
+Archiving native.a
-Compiling os_mempool.c
+Compiling flash_map.c
 <snip>
 ```